 Yes, The Arch Store is open during Gateway Arch operating hours.
 Plexiglas barriers have been installed at order counters, and a queuing line has been established through the store to ensure directional flow of store goers.
 The store has also reduced the number of merchandise displays to support physical distancing guidelines.

-Per the re-opening plan, the Old Courthouse is part of a later reopening phase and remains unavailable at this time.
+The Old Courthouse remains unavailable at this time.

 The Gateway Arch is open daily from 9 a.m. to 6 p.m.